-Lou Oppenheim is the Senior Manager, Create Infrastructure, within the NSW Department of Planning and Environment.
-Prior to this, from 2013-19, Lou was the Co-CEO and General Manager of Circus Oz, overseeing establishment of the organisation’s first ever purpose-built homebase and transition to new artistic leadership, alongside the continuation of broad remote, regional and international touring program.
+Lou Oppenheim is currently Director, Production and Events at Sydney Opera House.
+Prior to this, she was the Senior Manager, Create Infrastructure, within the NSW Department of Planning and Environment.
+From 2013-19, Lou was the Co-CEO and General Manager of Circus Oz, overseeing establishment of the organisation’s first ever purpose-built home base and transition to new artistic leadership, alongside the continuation of broad remote, regional and international touring program.
 Lou is currently also Deputy Chair of ELISION.
 Previously roles have included Chair of the City of Yarra Arts Advisory Committee, Board Member for Melbourne Youth Music, and the Arts Administration Tutor for the Australian Youth Orchestra.

 Ben Graetz is a descendant of the Muran and Malak Malak Clans in the Northern Territory and of Badu Island on the Torres Strait Islands of Australia.
 He was previously the Creative Producer at ILBIJERRI Theatre Company, and was also the Darwin Entertainment Centre’s first Indigenous Creative Producer in Darwin NT.
 Ben was instrumental in the arts scene in the Top End of Australia where he created and directed The Garrmalang Festival which was Darwin’s first ever Aboriginal and Torres Strait Islander multi-arts Festival.